-Performance data for the program will be available on the program website at www.texasABLE.org/investments/#investment-performance and is incorporated here by reference.
-Performance information for any investment option is net of any annual asset-based fees and does not reflect the impact of any federal taxes or program or state administrative fees.
+Updated performance information for the program, as available, will be posted on the program website at www.TexasABLE.org/investments/#-investment-performance.
+Performance information for any investment option is based on the total return of a hypothetical account, net of the Texas ABLE program and administration fees and does not reflect the impact of any federal taxes.
 If you do not have access to a computer or would like a hard copy of the information sent to you, please call the program manager at 844-4TX-ABLE (844-489-2253).